NelsonPython/tuningGuides/OpenVino.md

 ### Configure Input and Output<a id="inpage-nav-4-2"></a>

-The information about the input and output layers of the network is stored in the loaded neural network object <strong>net</strong>, and we need to obtain the information about the  ef layers and set the inference execution accuracy of the network by the following two parameters:
+The information about the input and output layers of the network is stored in the loaded neural network object net.
+Use the following two parameters to obtain the information about the  ef layers and set the inference execution accuracy of the network:

  - input_info
  - outputs